nofriiza/octavia-dashboard/README.rst

 1. Package the octavia_dashboard by running::

-    python setup.py sdist
+    python setup.py install

-   This will create a python egg in the dist folder, which can be used to install on the horizon machine or within horizon's python virtual environment.
+   This will install Octavia Dashboard with all relevant packages to your Horizon environment.

 2. Copy ``_1482_project_load_balancer_panel.py`` in
    ``octavia_dashboard/enabled`` directory